 Day 1: The Dalles

 Start your getaway with a walk through The Dalles’ historic downtown, where you’ll browse antique stores, yarn and quilt shops, and Klindt’s Books, Oregon’s oldest bookstore.
 Explore The Dalles Art Center, Kainos Coffee Roasters, Nichols Art Glass and the National Neon Sign Museum, a must-see for history buffs and anyone who loves colorful design and iconic American nostalgia.
-Go wine tasting at Sunshine Mill Winery before ending with dinner at Baldwin Saloon.
+Go wine tasting at Sunshine Mill Winery.
 Enjoy a cozy night at the Celilo Inn, with views of The Dalles Dam.
 Come morning, indulge in a Sunday morning treat at SweetHeart Bake Shop and tuck into a bagel sandwich and smoothie at The Riv Cafe, a new hip spot housed in a century-old stone church.
 Take advantage of the gorgeous waterfront with an afternoon session of stand-up paddleboard yoga at Float On SUP Yoga or a stroll or bike ride along The Dalles Riverfront Trail.

 Day 2: Mosier